abousse/abousse.github.io/content/authors/admin/_index.md

   - course: PhD in Signal and Image Processing
     institution: University of Rennes 1 & Nanjing Southeast University
     year: 2008
-  - course: MSc of Mathematics
+  - course: Master of Mathematics
     institution: University of Rennes 1
     year: 2005